adamisom/message-ai/docs/PHASE_5_REAL_TIME_FEATURES.md

   };
 }, [conversation, user]);

-// Update header with status (for direct chats) useEffect(() => {
+// REPLACE the existing Phase 3 header update useEffect with this merged version useEffect(() => {
   if (conversation && user) {
     let title = 'Chat';